 Some home security features will always be essential.
-Sensors, door chimes and alarms are still must-have basics, and the heart of any home security system is still a control panel that can be connected to a remote alarm monitoring service.
+Sensors and alarms are still must-have basics, and the heart of any home security system is still a control panel that can be connected to a remote alarm monitoring service.

 However, the past few years have given us a number of innovative and compelling features that greatly extend the capabilities of a home security system.

 Some of the biggest advances that benefit home security are the developments in reliable and data-rich wireless technology.
-The same push that allowed smartphones and tablets to free us from desk-bound PCs now allow for home security installations without the drilling, as well as remote monitoring that doesn’t depend on telephone lines.
-Wireless sensors and cameras are now so powerful and dependable that no major security provider lacks a wireless package.
+The same push that allowed smartphones and tablets to free us from desk-bound PCs now allows for home security installations without the drilling, as well as remote monitoring that doesn’t depend on telephone lines.
+Wireless cameras and sensors are now so powerful and dependable that no major security provider lacks a wireless package.

 It’s not simply the sensors that have gone wireless, but the lifeline connection between the home and the central monitoring station.
 The most crucial and vulnerable part of a classic alarm system was the telephone line.
 If an intruder knew to cut the wire, they could render the entire system useless.
 With GSM technology, modern security systems are secure with a cellular backup, which also suits the many homeowners who have replaced their landlines with mobile phones or VoIP.

-Many simple and fundamental home security features have been upgraded as well.
+Many simple and fundamental home security components have been upgraded as well.
 The basic door and window sensors are more accurate and reliable than ever before, and there are more types of sensors that can be integrated into a home security system.
-This includes tamper-sensitive sensors to tell you if a window breaks or someone tries to access your control panel, temperature and humidity sensors to alert you of fire and flood conditions, and sophisticated pet-friendly motion detectors that can tell the difference between an intruder and the family dog.
+This includes tamper-sensitive sensors to tell you if a window breaks or someone tries to access your control panel, temperature, humidity, and water sensors to alert you of fire and flood conditions, and sophisticated pet-friendly motion detectors that can tell the difference between an intruder and the family dog.

 Even the humble smoke detector has benefitted from recent advances.
 Modern sensors are based on state-of-the-art ionization and photoelectric technology, and utilize broadband two-way communication for detailed up-to-the minute analysis of your home’s air.
-Whereas the smoke detectors of years past were most likely to let you know when your toast was overdone, today’s security systems can use temperature sensors to incorporate heat thresholds, and carbon dioxide sensors to warn of dangerous changes in air quality.
+Whereas the smoke detectors of years past were most likely to let you know when your toast was overdone, today’s security systems can use temperature sensors to incorporate heat thresholds, and carbon dioxide sensors to monitor air quality.